-These items are going to require special packing and handling to make sure they make the journey safely from your old home to your new home.
-Remember that your container will be moving across the Pacific Ocean and the vessel carrying your Auntie’s piano may encounter rough seas along the way.
+These items will need special packing and handling to ensure a safe journey from your old home to your new one.
+Remember that your container will be moving across the Pacific Ocean, and the vessel carrying your Auntie’s piano may encounter rough seas along the way.
 Our movers will do everything they can to ensure its safe passage by taking the utmost care to pack and secure your special items so they arrive in great condition.

 This extra care is going to increase the cost of your moving since we’ll spend significant time and energy keeping your most precious items safe during their voyage.